ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

       RM-Python-config.ini

 *  Edit the supplied text file named "RM-Python-config.ini".
-(Hereinafter referred to, simply, as the "ini file".)
+(Hereinafter referred to, simply, as the "config file".)
 The utility needs to know where the RM database file is located, the output report file name and location, and the various configuration parameters needed to tell the utility what to do.
-   Editing the ini file can be done using the Windows NotePad app.
+   Editing the config file can be done using the Windows NotePad app.

 *  Double click the ChangeSourceTemplate.exe file to run the utility and generate the report file.

-*  Examine the report output file and then, based on the output, go to the next step by editing the ini file and re-running the utility.
+*  Examine the report output file and then, based on the output, go to the next step by editing the config file and re-running the utility.
 Repeat.
    A series of validation runs is completed first and then a final run is initiated with "MAKE_CHANAGES = on" to actually change the database.